liquidmonks/password-generator/README.md

 # Strong Password Generator

 User interactive strong and secure random password generator

 ## Strong Password Generator Function:

-- User requests a new, secure password
+- User requests a new secure password
-- User clicks the Generate Password button to generate a password
+- User clicks the red Generate Password button to generate a password
 - User is presented with a series of prompts for password criteria
 - User is prompted for password criteria
 - User selects which criteria to include in the password